suhanisingh04/INST377project/docs/README.md

 Description: Fetch a random healthcare-related image from Pixabay

 Response: JSON payload of image hits

+/api/submit (POST)

+Description: Submit a new anonymous comment

+Request Body: {
+  "text": "Your comment here"
+}

+Response: 201 Created on success, 400 Bad Request for invalid input, 500 Internal Server Error if insert fails

 ## Known Bugs & Limitations
 Anonymous comment submission does not include moderation/spam filtering, No authentication system (all access is public), Relies on Supabase's free tier — may have usage limits